Tw1ddle/Stereoscopics/README.md

 ## How It Works ##

-To gain a complete understanding read this excellent writeup by [Paul Bourke](http://paulbourke.net/stereographics/stereorender/).
+See this writeup on stereo rendering methods by [Paul Bourke](http://paulbourke.net/stereographics/stereorender/).

 ## Screenshots ##